The CMB Bispectrum: Towards a measure of the total integrated bispectrum

+We estimated $\<{\barFnl^G}{}^2\>$ from 1000 Gaussian simulations and from 100 simulations with various input $\Fnl$.
+The results are presented in table \ref{tab:FnlRec} and are plotted as cumulative sum of $F_{\rm NL}^2$ mode coefficients in figure \ref{fig:localtotalFnl}.
+We see the results are close to expected for the Gaussian case but we tend to underestimate the variance for large non-Gaussianity.
+Again, we will further explore the utility of such general modal statistics elsewhere \cite{FergLigShell2012}.

-With the efficacy of the $\barFnl$ statistic established we have also applied it to the WMAP5 data.
-This yields the unexpected result that $\Fnl$ obtained from the WMAP5 data is less than that which we we would expect from a typical Gaussian map by slightly over 1$\sigma$ (see the cumulative sum in fig. \ref{fig:WMAPtotalFnl}).
-This is somewhat surprising because one would expect a late-time estimator to be susceptible to foregrounds or other contamination, but the deviation remains statistically insignificant.
-In principle, this result could be due to a large negative trispectrum or higher order contribution (see Appendix).
-However, neglecting this possibility, the result shown in fig.~\ref{fig:WMAPtotalFnl} indicates that there is no significant contribution to the bispectrum from the first $31$ eigenmodes.
-This would constrain virtually all smooth scale invariant shapes, as well as the feature models we have surveyed.
-The only remaining possibility for a bispectrum detection (at the present precision) would then be for oscillatory models with sufficiently high frequencies or bispectra with particularly sharp, or localised, features (i.e. those which require $n>31$ for an accurate description).
+With the efficacy of the $\barFnl$ statistic established we have also applied it to the WMAP7 data.
+This yields the unexpected result that $\bar \Fnl$ obtained from the WMAP7 data is less than that which we we would expect from a typical Gaussian map by slightly over 1$\sigma$ until mode 33 (see the cumulative sum in fig. \ref{fig:WMAPtotalFnl}).
+This is somewhat surprising because one would expect a late-time estimator to be susceptible to foregrounds or other contamination, and it may indicate that the simple WMAP noise model is not adequate.
+Nevertheless, the deviation remains statistically insignificant and the very large mode 33 discussed earlier brings the statistic up to the expected Gaussian mean value.
+However, neglecting this small oddity, the result shown in fig.~\ref{fig:WMAPtotalFnl} indicates that there is no significant contribution to the bispectrum from the first $51$ eigenmodes.
+This constrains virtually all smooth scale invariant shapes, as well as the feature models we have surveyed.
+The only remaining possibility for a bispectrum detection (at the present precision) would then be for oscillatory models with sufficiently high frequencies or bispectra with particularly sharp, or localised, features (i.e. those which require $n>51$ for an accurate description).
 We have good evidence, therefore, for the null hypothesis that we live in a Gaussian universe.